Explore Research Innovation at UCLA Health

 Kelsey Martin, MD, PhD

-Medical school faculty and residents provide patient care at UCLA Health hospitals in Westwood and Santa Monica and in clinics throughout Southern California.
-Medical students receive training at these medical centers as well as partner hospitals and with community groups in the region.
+Medical school faculty and trainees provide patient care at UCLA Health hospitals in Westwood and Santa Monica and in clinics throughout Southern California.
+Medical students receive training at these medical centers, at partner hospitals and with community groups in the region.

-Data used to calculate the medical school rankings include a reputation survey of medical school leaders across the country, applicant admission rates, student scores on the Medical College Admission Test and faculty-to-student ratios, among other factors.
+Data used to calculate the medical school rankings include, among other factors, a reputation survey of medical school leaders across the country, applicant admission rates, student scores on the Medical College Admission Test and faculty-to-student ratios.

 The research category also considered the value of grants received from the National Institutes of Health and other research funders.
 The primary care category also considered the proportion of graduates entering primary care specialties.